 How to do this activity: Divide students up into groups of two or three, and ask them to come together with their copies of El Gato ensombrerado.

 Assign group members different roles; for example, one student can read the book out loud in Spanish, one student can be the scribe to jot down new and interesting Spanish words and their inferred English definitions, and if there is a third student in the group, he or she can string ideas together into a written summary of the book.

-Let students work at their own pace and puzzle through new words so that they can use the illustrations and context to infer the meanings of the words.
+Let students work at their own pace and think through the possible meanings of new words.
 At the end of the activity, allow the students to check their English translations in the dictionary to see which ones they got right.

 4. Taking a Turn as Teacher (Advanced Spanish)